davidgwking/adhere/README.md

 *adhere* returns an array of rules violations.
 When reporting errors, the '$' namespace refers the root of the value passed for validation.

+Default error messages can be overriden via the `messages` property.

 ```js
 > var schema =  {
   type: 'object',